 13. Links to Sites and Service Operated by Others

-The Service may contain links to other sites, applications and services.
-Because Unity does not operate those other sites, applications and services, we can’t take responsibility for the privacy practices of the entities that operate them.
+The Unity Service may contain links to other sites, applications, and services.
+Because Unity does not operate those other sites, applications, and services, we cannot take responsibility for the privacy practices of the entities that operate them.
 We recommend that you consistently check privacy policies to understand an operator’s practices.
-As a reminder this policy describes Unity’s practices.
+As a reminder, this policy describes Unity’s practices.

 14. Contact Us:

 - Unity Technologies, 30 3rd Street, San Francisco, CA 94103 (United States contact)